Fully-Dynamic All-Pairs Shortest Paths: Likely Optimal Worst-Case Update Time: Final Data Structure Without The Oracle

-\subsection{Final Data Structure Without The Oracle}
+\section{Final Data Structure Without The Oracle}

-Now we assume that we no longer have access to the oracle used in Algorithm \ref{alg:oracleupdate} in the actual data structure.
-Throughout the section when we refer to Algorithm \ref{alg:oracleupdate}, we refer to the one inside another hypothetical data structure run in parallel with the actual data structure with the same random seeds but with access to the oracle.
-Consider Algorithm \ref{alg:oracleupdate}.
-We can categorize the $(s, t) \in \ver ^ 2$ pairs where the shortest $s$-$t$ path has a hop at most $H$ into two types: \begin{itemize} \item Primary: if $\Pi_o[s, t] = \Pi ^ {\prime}[s, t]$, that is, the shortest path has been present before the start of the for loop on Line \ref{line:oracleforloop}, the pair $(s, t)$ and the path $\Pi_o[s, t]$ are called \emph{primary} \item Secondary: if path $\Pi_o[s, t] \ne \Pi ^ {\prime}[s, t]$, that is, the shortest path is recovered on Line \ref{line:oracleupdate}, the pair $(s, t)$ and the path $\Pi_o[s, t]$ are called \emph{secondary} \end{itemize}
+Now we assume that we no longer have access to the oracle used in \cref{alg:oracleupdate} in the actual data structure.
+Suppose we run another hypothetical data structure (distinct from the one described earlier in \cref{sec:randomization}) in parallel with the actual data structure with the same random seeds but with access to the oracle.
+Throughout the section when we refer to \cref{alg:oracleupdate}, we refer to the one inside the hypothetical data structure.
+Consider \cref{alg:oracleupdate}.
+We can categorize the $(s, t) \in \ver ^ 2$ pairs where the shortest $s$-$t$ path has a hop at most $H$ into two types: \begin{itemize} \item Primary: if $\Pi_o[s, t] = \Pi ^ {\prime}[s, t]$, that is, the shortest $s$-$t$ path has been present before the start of the for loop on line \ref{line:oracleforloop}, the pair $(s, t)$ and the path $\Pi_o[s, t]$ are called \emph{primary}. \item Secondary: if path $\Pi_o[s, t] \ne \Pi ^ {\prime}[s, t]$, that is, the shortest $s$-$t$ path is recovered on line \ref{line:oracleupdate}, the pair $(s, t)$ and the path $\Pi_o[s, t]$ are called \emph{secondary}. \end{itemize}

-In Algorithm \ref{alg:oracleupdate}, every time we try to recover a secondary vertex pair $(s, t)$ where the hop level of the shortest $s$-$t$ path is $j$, we go through candidates $v$ such that $X[s, v, t, j] = 1$ and use the concatenation of paths $\Pi_o[s, v]$ and $\Pi_o[v, t]$ as a candidate.
-There are two types of candidates here: \begin{enumerate} \item Type I: both of $(s, v)$ and $(v, t)$ are primary. \item Type II: one or both of $(s, v)$ and $(v, t)$ are secondary. \end{enumerate}
+In \cref{alg:oracleupdate}, every time we try to recover a secondary pair of vertices $(s, t)$ where the hop level of the shortest $s$-$t$ path is $j$, we go through candidates $v$ such that $X[s, v, t, j] = 1$ and use the concatenation of paths $\Pi_o[s, v]$ and $\Pi_o[v, t]$ as a candidate.
+There are two types of candidates here: \begin{enumerate} \item Type I: both of $(s, v)$ and $(v, t)$ are primary. \item Type II: one or both of $(s, v)$ and $(v, t)$ are secondary. \end{enumerate} Note that ``primary'' and ``secondary'' are for $(s, t)$ pairs and ``type I'' and ``type II'' are for concatenations.

 We will first introduce how we can deal with type I candidates, and then we will deal with type II candidates.